 Determining the relevant parts being one of the most difficult tasks in teaching and writing, let's hand that off to the student.

-I think I've mentioned that I spent many years at sea after Jimmy's diagnosis with autism.
+I think I've mentioned that I spent many years at sea after Jimmy's autism diagnosis.
 The disorder itself is bewildering, and the world that surrounds it is pretty well captured by Susan F. Rzucidlo in her short piece, Welcome to Beirut, a parody of Emily Pearl Kingsley's classic Welcome to Holland.

 Susan R. beat me to the punch, btw.
 Almost from the time Jimmy was diagnosed, Ed and I had joked about writing a short piece we were going to call "Welcome to Beirut," and then someone else went and did it.